StevieIsmagic/brotherlyLove/README.md

 # Stevie's First React Native App

-## Built for brothers to better connect in the real world.
+## For SigEp Brothers to Better Connect in the Real World.